grow/grow.dev/content/docs/reference/partials.md

   copyright@: 2017 Mysite.com
 ```

 Now your “about” page will render a hero, about-me and footer partial.
+Easily
-Easily reuse partials across your site pages.
+reuse partials across your site pages.

-## Naming Partials
+## Naming partials

 Name partials in a generic way.
-The name of the partial should not be coupled to a specific page if possible, but rather the partials’ design.
+The name of the partial should not be coupled to
+a specific page if possible, but rather the partials’ design.
+[See our full
+style guide on naming partials](/style/partials/).

-Taking advantage partial system
-Partials can be easily reused across different pages.
+Taking advantage partial system Partials can be easily reused across different
+pages.
 You can even selectively render different partials per locale.

 The following example would should show a different “about” page for Canada.